Wirral & West Lancashire Viking Research Page

 3. Wednesday March 27th 2013.
 Viking Irby, Thurstaston & Pensby (ITPAS – Irby, Thurstaston & Pensby Amenities Society Spring Lecture).
 Irby Village Hall, 7pm for 7.30pm.
 Members free, Non-members £5.

 5. Monday 29th July (St. Olav’s Day) 2013.
 St. OLAVE’s VIKING HERITAGE WALK AND PILGRIMAGE.
-13 mile walk/pilgrimage to commemorate St. Olav Haraldsson, patron saint of Norway.
-St. Mary & St. Helen Neston to St. Olave’s in Chester (meet 9am outside St. Bridget’s for 9.30am start).
+9 mile walk/pilgrimage to commemorate St. Olav Haraldsson, patron saint of Norway.
+National Waterway Museum, Ellesmere Port to St. Olave’s in Chester (meet 10am in the car-park for 10.30am start – see below).
 If you would like to take part contact Prof. Steve Harding.

 7. Monday 25th November 2013.
 Lecture to Chester Society for Landscape History “What’s in a name?
 Place names, Surnames and the Viking settlements of Wirral”, Grosvenor Museum, Chester.
 Host: Mike Headon.